Hermetic Programming: Parameterizing Access to State

 Live and Inert Values

 getClock exposes state by returning a handle.
-A function could also expose the same handle by writing it to a channel, storing it in a mutable data structure, etc. In any case, what is exposed is a value that provides access to state.
+A function could also expose the same handle by writing it to a channel or storing it in a mutable data structure.
+In any case, what is exposed is a value that provides access to state.

 A value that provides access to state is live.

-Live values can include object references, handles, primitives, closures, etc., as well as anything that embeds any of these and thereby provides a path to state.
+Live values can include object references, handles, primitives, closures, and anything that embeds any of these and thereby provides a path to state.

-Values that do not provide access to state are inert: isolated from state.
+Values that do not provide access to state are inert.

 Providing Access to State

 Providing access to state is different from merely designating state.
 A filename, for example, does not by itself provide the ability to interact with the file system.
-A function that receives a filename would still need to reach out to some library or builtin such as open.
-In that case, it is open that’s live.
+A function that receives a filename would still need to reach out to some library or builtin such as open, in which case open is the live value.

-Equivalently, a value is live if you can swap it for a mock that redirects the interactions it enables into in-memory state controlled by the caller, without otherwise changing program behavior.
-In Appendix D we formalize this as the Mockability Test.
+Intuitively, a value is live if the interactions it enables can be redirected by swapping it for a mock backed by caller-controlled in-memory state.
+In Appendix D, I formalize this as the Mockability Test.

-We can talk about functions in two roles: as code (a callable) and as values (passable/storable).
+We can talk about functions in two roles: as code (callable), and as values (passable or storable).

 A function is hermetic as code exactly when it is inert as a value.

-A free identifier is any name appearing in a function definition that is not a parameter or a local variable.
+A function is live iff its definition embeds a live value; specifically, it must contain a live free identifier, where a free identifier is any name appearing in a function definition that is not a parameter or local variable.

 Figure 3.
-Example of hermetic vs a live function definition.
+Example of hermetic vs live function definitions.

 Figure 3.
-Example of inert vs a live function definition.
+Example of inert vs live function definitions.

 The only lexical name that hello references is the parameter out (write is a member selection on out), so hello is inert.
 In contrast, main is live because it refers to the live free identifier stdout.